RajatRjSharma/recipe-backend/readme.md

 - Added the config for logger in base.py for info, debug, error and format.
 - Also integrated it in recipe/view.py

+- ### API Improvements

+- Added the viewset for recipe model for list, create, retrieve, update and destroy.
+- Also integrate pagination by adding config in config/base.py

 - ### Update the code to github